zocterminal/aws-cuda-server-setup/README.md

 Support files for the article that shows how to create an AWS server that allows to run machine learning tasks based on Andrej Karpathy's
 [llm.c](https://github.com/karpathy/llm.c) project.

-Please see that article for instructions.
+Please see that article for instructions!